 Who pays for Mass for You at Home?

 Many dioceses and bishops support Mass for You at Home financially and through the provision of priests and other liturgical ministers.
+Catholic Mission has been our key sponsor for many years.
 A fundraising program was launched to invite individuals and groups to support this important ministry.

 How much does it cost to produce and broadcast Mass for You at Home?